This post may contain affiliate links at no additional cost to you.

 You can expect the price of diamonds to drop off soon.

 2. Another Gemstone

-I took a quiz and it said I needed more this.
-It looks like something that fell out of my soul (image on the left). :p
+I took a quiz and it said I needed more this gem stone above^.
+It looks like something that fell out of my soul.

 Now this is the perplexing thing, there are so many stunning gemstones out there that are equally if not more so stunning than a diamond at a fraction of the cost too.
 These gemstones come with their own history and meaning which adds a level of personalization one does not get with a traditional diamond.
 You can do birthstones (in the month of the receiving partner) or a stone that pairs well with their chemistry and tone.